 Strength training is great in a few different ways:

 - It’s focused on the big compound lifts.
-Most strength training programs are build around the squat, bench press, and deadlift, which are fantastic lifts for building muscle.
+Most strength training programs are built around the squat, bench press, and deadlift, which are fantastic lifts for building muscle.
 They stimulate hundreds of muscles at once, loading them up with a tremendous amount of mechanical tension.

 - It uses free weights.
 Strength training is usually done with a barbell, which does a great job of building up stabilizer muscles, bone density, and tendon and ligament strength.
 Furthermore, the strength that you build will be totally versatile.